 Pets and people exposed to carbon monoxide are treated with oxygen therapy whereby high concentrations of oxygen are given to increase the amount of gas that is breathed out.
 In some cases, ventilation may be necessary.

 To protect yourself and your pets from carbon monoxide poisoning, install a Canadian-certified carbon monoxide alarm on every floor of your home, especially near sleeping areas.
 However, while carbon monoxide detectors are great as a warning signal, preventing exposure to the gas in the first place is most important.
 To do this:

 - Never leave your pet in an enclosed garage with a vehicle running

 - Schedule regular inspections and servicing of gas appliances or equipment by a licensed gas contractor and certified individual

-- Schedule regular inspections and servicing of appliances or devices fueled by a fossil fuel such as; wood, oil or coal, by a qualified individual
+- Schedule regular inspections and servicing of appliances or devices fuelled by a fossil fuel such as wood, oil or coal, by a qualified individual

 CO poisoning is preventable.
 By following these steps you can help keep you and your family safe, including the furry ones!